Hedera (HBAR) Taxes in the US 2026 – Staking & Reporting Guide

 DeFi on Hedera (SaucerSwap, HeliSwap)

-Hedera's DeFi ecosystem includes DEXes and lending protocols.
-Every token swap on SaucerSwap or similar is a taxable disposal.
-LP rewards are ordinary income when received.
+Hedera's DeFi scene is growing.
+Every token swap on SaucerSwap or HeliSwap is a taxable disposal of the input token.
+LP rewards from providing liquidity are ordinary income when received.
+Same rules as any other DEX.

 HBAR from Governing Council Distributions